3 Ways to use your essential oils

 1.1 - Direct application to the skin, how to use it?

-What 100% pure essential oils can you use directly on your skin?
+100% pure essential oils that you can use directly on your skin:

-Here are they: Melaleuca essential oil (Tea Tree) and Lavender Essential Oil .
+Melaleuca Essential Oil (also called Tea Tree) and Lavender Essential Oil

-Also Peppermint Essential Oil which is also often used but its recommended a test on your skin, prior to a more overall use.
-One drop is enough to understand your receptivity to this oil.
+The Peppermint Essential Oil is also often used but lacks a test on your skin, one drop is enough to understand your receptivity to this oil.

 Because we are all different in contact with essential oils, it is recommended that you test your skin in small amounts, one drop will suffice.
 Then you can progressively increase the application area and see if you are still comfortable.

 It is worth remembering that as oils are very potent, greater concentration does not mean greater efficacy.
-Usually the application of 1 to 5 drops is sufficient to achieve the therapeutic objective whatever it may be.
+The application of 1 to 5 drops is sufficient to achieve the therapeutic objective in the vast majority of cases.

-1.2 - Diluted use in an immersion bath
+1.2 - Use diluted in an immersion bath

 Apply your essential oils in the bath, a simple, practical and pleasant way to apply Aromatherapy!
 If using bathtubs, apply between 3 and 6 drops while being filled and the skin will absorb quickly.
 You can also dilute it with liquid soap or use bath salts with essential oils.

-1.3 - How to use essential oils in a massage?
+1.3 - How to use dilutes for massage?

-When incorporating essential oils in a massage, use a maximum of 10 drops of essential oil for every 100ml(3.4 oz) of base oil.
+When incorporating massage oils, use a maximum of 10 drops of essential oil for every 100 ml of base oil .
 Do not exceed recommended serving.
-Before applying, check the sensitivity of the skin in a small area.
+Before application, check the sensitivity of the skin in a small area.

-Massage has a very effective effect on skin, muscles and connective tissues and promotes relaxation, energization and balance.
-To benefit from Aromatherapy in massage, it is necessary to dilute essential oils in some quality base oil (vegetable oil), such as: Fractionated Coconut Oil , Linseed Oil , Avocado Oil , Jojoba oil , among others.
+Massage has a very effective effect on the skin, muscles and connective tissues and promotes relaxation, energy and balance.
+To benefit from Aromatherapy in massage, it is necessary to dilute essential oils in some quality base oil (vegetable oil), such as: Coconut Oil, Flaxseed Oil, Avocado Oil , Jojoba Oil, among others.

-The power of essential oils can also be harnessed through the use of a gauze.
-It's simple: fill a basin with 300ml(10 oz) of hot or cold water (depending on what you are treating) and put 3 to 6 drops of the essential oil you prefer, after that, mix it vigorously and soak a gauze in the water applying it in place for at least 30 minutes.
+The power of essential oils can also be harnessed through compresses.
+It's simple: fill a basin with 1L of hot or cold water and put 3 to 6 drops of the essential oil you prefer, after that, mix it vigorously and soak a towel in the water applying in the place you want for at least 30 minutes.

-Under no circumstances should 100% pure essential oils be ingested except products from the brand dōTERRA. dōTERRA oils are widely tested products of exceptional quality and within the brand range there are products that can be administered orally.
-See product information and how to read if an oil can be ingested here.
+Under no circumstances should 100% pure essential oils be ingested except products from the brand dōTERRA.
+DōTERRA oils are widely tested products of exceptional quality and within the range of the brand there are products that can be administered orally.
+See information for product.

 Are there any precautions when using 100% pure essential oils?